I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 We had to win and we did.
 There's still a huge battle on our hands, but finally our improved performances under Brendan Phillips resulted in some points.

 Dorchester went down to 10 men after just after the break, but then went and took the lead in the 76th minute.
-Thankfully we got an equaliser not long after from Peter Sutton and then a winner from newish bloke Ricky Otto , which moved us to within an achievable 7 points of safety.
-More details of the match as soon as I get them, or if anyone who made the trip .
+Thankfully we got an equaliser not long after from Peter Sutton and then a winner from newish bloke Ricky Otto , which moved us off the bottom to within an achievable 7 points of safety.
+More details of the match as soon as I get them, or if anyone who made the trip sends in a match report .

 There's a new vote on the site - an online version of player of the season .
 The mailing list produced a very short shortlist, but mail me anyone else you think should be on and I'll include them.
 If I continue in this good mood I may even award a prize to the winning player :-)